Do all children benefit from the program at Our School?

 The objectives, and practice, curriculum approaches are tailored to each individual child’s development and present needs.
 Therefore, any child can benefit from attending Our School.
 Read more about our philosophy.

-Why does Our School offer a half-day program for children?
+Why does Our School offer a three-quarter-day program for children?

 What is your approach to disciplining preschool children?